Documentaries including human subjects are sensitive matters.

-Projects involving protected categories of subjects (minors or any subjects unable to provide informed consent prior to shooting) or approaches/topics raising confidentiality issues need to be submitted to the Occidental Human Subjects Research and Review Committee for approval prior to shooting.
-Please read the Guidelines for Media Projects Involving Human Subjects guide thoroughly and consult with your faculty adviser to determine if your project topic or approach will require HSRRC Review.
+Projects involving protected categories of subjects (minors or any subjects unable to provide informed consent prior to shooting) or approaches/topics raising confidentiality issues need to be submitted to the Occidental Human Subjects Research and Review Committee (HSRRC) for approval prior to shooting.
+Please read the HSRRC Guidelines for Media Projects Involving Human Subjects thoroughly and consult with your faculty adviser to determine if your project topic or approach will require HSRRC Review.

 The full committee meets only four times a semester, and all application materials – reviewed and signed by your faculty advisor – are due two weeks before each meeting date in order to be revaluated.
 This means you will either need to plan well in advance of shooting, or pick a less sensitive topic or population for your documentary.

 - Phone: 323-259-2749